Ludovic Orban: Prime minister and split from PNL

 In October 2019, after the fall of Viorica Dăncilă's government, President Klaus Iohannis designated Orban as prime minister.
 His cabinet received parliamentary approval the following month, with 240 lawmakers voting in favor, seven more than required.
 His government was ousted via a no-confidence motion in February 2020, with 261 lawmakers voting in favor.
 The following month, a new Orban-led cabinet received parliamentary approval on a 286–23 vote.
 Most PNL representatives, including Orban himself, were absent due to suspected exposure to COVID-19.
 The Social Democrats (PSD) voted in favor of the cabinet, given the emergency circumstances, while pledging concerted opposition.
 PRO Romania voted against.
 Orban resigned in December, following the PNL's poor performance at the parliamentary election.
 At the same time, Orban himself won a new term in the Chamber.
 Once the new parliament convened, he was elected its president, defeating his PSD rival by a vote of 179–110.

 In 2021, Orban ran for a new term as PNL president.
 During the campaign, he staked out a liberal conservative position, emphasizing a commitment to traditional values and rejecting what he termed "neo-Marxist progressivism".
 In September, during a party congress, Orban was defeated by Florin Cîțu on a 2,878–1,898 vote, or around 60%-40%.
 Shortly thereafter, he submitted his resignation as Chamber president to Cîțu.
 The latter not having taken any action by mid-October, Orban quit by notifying the Chamber secretariat himself.
 In November, the PNL leadership expelled Orban from the party.
 The following month, he founded a new centre-right party, Force of the Right (FD).
-In October 2025, Orban became domestic political advisor to President Nicușor Dan.
+In October 2025, Orban became domestic political advisor to President Nicușor Dan, who fired him a month later.
+This occurred after Orban criticized the Save Romania Union and its use of Dan’s image during the campaign of Cătălin Drulă for mayor of Bucharest.